Updated March 18, 2026

 Public Drinking Ban (Botellón)

-All public spaces — Ciudad de las Artes, El Carmen, La Malvarrosa beach area
+All public spaces — Ciudad de las Artes y las Ciencias, El Carmen barrio, Turia Gardens, La Malvarrosa beach promenade, university areas, and all parks and plazas.

 How to avoid